super-heavy-milk/blog/content/posts/imperitive-vs-declarative.md

 The declarative style wins for me.

-- Java manages to shine in this case, because the chain of operations reads almost like English.
+- The chain of operations reads almost like English.
-- The intent, which is to _print something if it's found_, is fully encapsulated - no intermediate variables, no scope change, no mutation.
+- The intent, which is to _print something if it's found_, is fully encapsulated.
+- No intermediate variables, no scope change, no mutation.

 The imperative style is also readable, but it's clunky.

 - I have to instantiate an intermediate variable, `name`.
 - I have to track the mutation of the `name` variable.
 - The intent, which is to _print something if it's found_, is not encapsulated - it's spread across several scopes.

+This may seem like a trite example, but that's kind of the point.

+It's an _easy, quick win_ to write code in the declarative style if you have the option, and it compounds into a net benefit in a larger codebase.